PlumScum/tinyapp/README.md

 ## Getting Started

-- Install dependencies (using the command npm install ).
+- Install dependencies (using the command 'npm install').
-- Run the development web server using the command node express_server.js.
+- Run the development web server using the command 'node express_server.js'.